RajaVardhanReddy-13/RajaVardhanReddy-13/README.md

-- 👋 Hi, I’m @RajaVardhanReddy-13
+- 👋 Hi, I’m @RajavardhanReddy-13
-- 👀 I’m interested in electronics and computer science stuff
+- 👀 I’m interested in Machine Learning and Data stuff
 - 📫 reach me on @rajavardhanreddygogulamudi01@gmail.com

 <!---
-RajaVardhanReddy-13/RajaVardhanReddy-13 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+RajaVardhanReddy-13/RajavardhanReddy-13 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->